janlelis/characteristics/README.md

 ### `control?`

 Control characters are codepoints in the is [C0, delete or C1 control character range](https://en.wikipedia.org/wiki/C0_and_C1_control_codes).
+Characters in this range of [IBM codepage 437](https://en.wikipedia.org/wiki/Code_page_437) based encodings are always treated as control characters.

 ### `assigned?`